Surgery to Correct Refractive Errors

 The eye is numbed with drops.
 A tiny incision is made near the upper edge of the cornea and the IRC is inserted between the tissue layers in the cornea.
 The procedure takes about 15 minutes.

-Almost 100% of patients have 20/40 vision following IRC placement and 75% achieve 20/20.
+Almost 100 percent of patients have at least 20/40 vision following IRC placement, and 75 percent achieve 20/20.
 Complications are rare and include night vision difficulty, over- or undercorrection, glare, and increased astigmatism.

 Clear Lens Replacement (CLR)